inside.ewu.edu

 Satisfies: a BACR for humanities and arts.

-This course surveys the major trends in human history from 1500 to present.
-A primary emphasis will be on the expansion of Europeans around the globe since 1492, and how this event continues to transform and affect non-European societies.
-By creating a global web of relations through maritime shipping, the movement of people, cargo and communications over long distances has accelerated exponentially.
+Surveys the major trends in human history from 1500 to present.
+Primary emphasis on the expansion of Europeans around the globe since 1492, and how this event continues to transform and affect non-European societies.
+By creating a global web of relations through maritime shipping, the movement of people, cargo, and communications over long distances has accelerated exponentially.
 The focus is on how cultures have clashed with or negotiated the process of Westernization.

 HIST 105.
 EUROPEAN CIVILIZATION TO 1500.
 5 Credits.